-Achieving consistently high-quality live sound can be a challenge.
-Your choice of PA speakers can decide whether you're mixing to make something good sound great or struggling to solve sound reinforcement problems.
-There are three basic categories of systems:
+Achieving consistent high-quality live sound can be a challenge.
+Your choice of PA speakers can determine whether you are mixing to make something good sound great or struggling to solve sound-reinforcement problems.
+There are three basic categories of PA systems:

 - Personal PAs

-- · Medium-sized PAs
+- Medium-sized PAs

 - Full-scale PAs

-Personal PAs consist of single speakers or mini-speaker arrays, which serve as both main speakers and monitors.
-Medium-sized PAs consist of a pair of speakers on either side of the stage plus monitor speakers on the stage.
+Personal PAs consist of single speakers or mini speaker arrays, which serve as both main speakers and monitors.
+Medium-sized PAs consist of a pair of speakers on either side of the stage, plus some monitor speakers on the stage.
 Full-scale PA systems involve multi-speaker line arrays and complex monitoring systems.